 A student mock hearing is a simulation of a real court or administrative hearing, with students playing the roles of lawyers, witnesses, accused, court staff and in some cases the judge.
 Fact scenarios can include civil or criminal disputes.
 During mock hearings, students reenact every step of a real hearing.
 Depending on the type of hearing this may include; opening the case, examining witnesses, presenting legal arguments, making and responding to objections, making sentencing submissions, mediating, negotiating with opposing counsel, and receiving a judgment.

 The OJEN Grade 5 Poster Challenge is a great opportunity for grade five students to learn and demonstrate an understanding of the rights of Canadians.
-Teachers can use the challenge to educate students about the Charter of Rights and Freedoms and meet the Grade 5 Ontario curriculum expectations - Canada and World Connections - Aspects of Government in Canada.
+Teachers can use the challenge to educate students about the Charter of Rights and Freedoms and meet the Grade 5 Ontario curriculum expectations - People and Environments: The Role of Government and Responsible Citizenship

 Check out our Photo Galleries to see more photos from OJEN programs and events